-Back in 2000, Konami's Dance Dance Revolution was the weird thing in the corner of the arcade, covered in bright colours.
-It was incredibly loud, and far too excited about Japanese music and video – and so was I, making us a perfect match.
-Even in clubs, in front of an audience, I danced like a pinball machine trying to release a jam, firing all motors and connections and hoping the people looking on didn't start hitting me.
-I played DDR back when stepping onto the metal stage could always draw a crowd, each and every onlooker boggling at a game using body parts that weren't fingers and/or thumbs.
-Some would still shout that I was a wanker, of course, but I was having fun, could clear "eight feet" difficulty, and I just didn't care about their jibes.
+Back in 2000, Konami's Dance Dance Revolution was the weird thing in the corner of the arcade.
+Covered in bright colors, it was incredibly loud, and far too excited about Japanese music and video—and so was I, making us a perfect match.
+Even in clubs, in front of an audience, I danced like a pinball machine trying to release a jam, firing all motors and connections and hoping the people watching didn't start hitting me.
+I played DDR back when stepping onto the metal stage could always draw a crowd, each and every onlooker gawking at a game using body parts that weren't fingers and/or thumbs.
+Some would still shout that I was an asshole, of course, but I was having fun, could clear "eight feet" difficulty, and I just didn't care about their jibes.

-That was until a County Clare cave collapsed on my left leg.
-(Here's a report on the incident, from November 2000.)
+That was until a cave in western Ireland collapsed on my left leg in November 2000.
 Immediately, every connection I had with the game was crushed.

-If you stub your toe, it tends to puff up a bit, and throb a little.
-Stub your entire leg, however – which I definitely don't recommend, especially not on a boulder heavy enough to crush a car jack – and it swells up so that the inside becomes too big for the skin around it to contain.
-Surgeons counter this bad biological TARDIS with the sophisticated technique of "cutting great big holes in your leg and leaving them open to see what dies".
-After my accident I spent plenty of time in hospital, and every couple of days the experts would poke at these new pockets that had taken the place of my leg, rummaging around as if they were looking for rotting keys and carving out whatever they could.
+If you stub your toe, it tends to puff up and throb a little.
+Stub your entire leg, however—which I definitely don't recommend, especially not on a boulder heavy enough to crush a car jack—and it swells up so that the inside becomes too big for the skin around it to contain.
+Surgeons counter this bad biological TARDIS with the sophisticated technique of "cutting great big holes in your leg and leaving them open to see what dies."
+After my accident I spent plenty of time in the hospital, and every couple of days the experts would poke at these new pockets that had taken the place of my leg, rummaging around as if they were looking for rotting keys and carving out whatever they could.
 Eventually they stapled the holes closed.
-By the time they were done I'd lost a bunch of tissue, nerves and muscles – and the ability to actually stand up.
+By the time they were done I'd lost a bunch of tissue, nerves, and muscles—and the ability to actually stand up.

 Obviously it sucked.
 One of the machines connected to me did nothing but suck the leaking juices out of the holes.
 I could feel chunks of my brain fusing together from the constant current of pain.
-My best friend was "Cyclimorph", because not many people get to shoot up a kind of morphine that sounds more like a Transformer than a means of pain relief.
-But they don't give you that often, because it's bit too much better than everything else, ever.
+My best friend was Cyclimorph, a kind of morphine I shot up that sounds more like a Transformer than a means of pain relief.
+But they don't give it to you that often, because it's a bit too much better than everything else, ever.
 Pills did nothing but waste glasses of water.
-Hospitals are allowed to carve you open and take things out from inside, but they aren't allowed to ignore an entirely medicinal joint, it transpires.
+Hospitals are allowed to carve you open and take things out from inside, but they aren't allowed to ignore an entirely medicinal joint apparently.
 And even suppositories didn't distract me from the pain.

-A couple of months and some massive skin grafts later, I was hobbling back to hospital for check-ups – which meant passing by the arcade.
+A couple of months and some massive skin grafts later, I was hobbling back to the hospital for check-ups—which meant passing by the arcade.
 I hadn't asked my physiotherapist about DDR, because he'd probably think I was stuttering, and "one working foot" was a difficulty modifier which kicked DOUBLE SUDDEN REVERSE 4X's ass in a way I was surely no longer capable of.
 But the J-Pop siren songs were strong, and it turns out role-playing as a rave-bound pogo stick is ridiculously fun.
 More importantly, it didn't hurt!
 At all!
 It hurt before, and after, but Dance Dance Revolution can temporarily replace the human nervous system.
-I wouldn't have thought "DAM DARIRAM" was a mantric chant for escaping your own body, but every second was techno-turbo-bliss.
+I wouldn't have thought "DAM DARIRAM" was a mantric chant for escaping your own body, but every second was techno-turbo bliss.

 From that moment my recovery wasn't an inspiring story of learning to walk again.
 It was a high score battle against my own able-bodied ghost.
 Which is way more compelling.
 "Inspirational" movie montages about overcoming injury are always set to music, and succeed in 60 seconds, because actually stumbling through it fucking sucks.
 You're standing on broken bits of yourself and expected to tell the difference between "KEEP GOING" pain and "STOP FUCK YOU'RE BREAKING IT" pain, and those are both the same feeling.
 Deciding to tough through agony sounds awesome, but in reality it's a decision you have to make at a hundred hertz every second you're still standing.